pulumi/pulumi/docs/metadata.md

 TODO(joe): articulate this section further; e.g., the metadata format, precise advantages, etc.

-### Parameters
+## Stack Constructors

-Each Stack can declare a set of parameters that callers must supply, in the `parameters` section:
+Each Stack can declare a set of constructor parameters that callers must supply during creation:

     parameters: